durul/wwdc2018/README.md

 - Add specific test target
 - Viewing results in the test log and test report
 - Upload App to App Store with the xcodebuild tool
-- Notarized App: Apple will stamp the app before uploading to App Store
+- Notarized App: Apple will stamp the app before uploading to App Store.
+We have to upload an app to be notarized by Apple.
+  * ``$ xcodebuild -exportNotarizedApp -archivePath <xcarchivepath> -exportPath <destinationpath>``
 - New shortcut: Select target device or simulator by CTRL+SHIFT+0
 - Multi-Line Editing
 - View as: Dark Appearance or System Appearance